-2. How to mine Strong coin in Liquidity Pools
+2. How to mine Strong Coin in Liquidity Pools

 The second way to mine STRONG Coin is to fund the ETH-STRNGR liquidity pool on Uniswap V2.
-Like with any liquidity pool here you need 50% of the value to be in STRNGR and 50% in ETH.
+Like with any liquidity pool here, you need 50% of the value to be in STRNGR and 50% in ETH.
 While returns are higher you also need to account for Impermanent loss.
 Again, if you have no clue about liquidity pools go back and read that Uniswap article.
 There is no other way around understanding what LPs do.

-Step by step process to mine Stronger coin
+Step-by-step process to mine Stronger coin

 To mine on Stronger pool follow these steps:

-1. Get hold of some STRNGR coin.
+1. Get hold of some STRNGR Coins.

 If you don’t have any you can buy some on any of the following exchanges.